sureshkandimalla/email-service/README.md

 ### 1.2 Application logging
 - Loging is not implemented can be implemented easily with App logger or AOP based on the scope
 ### 1.3 Deployment strategy
-- using AWS as a cloud provider and K8S implementation assuming this framework will reused for other use cases.
+- using AWS as a cloud provider and K8S implementation assuming this framework will be reused for other use cases.
 - server less can be implemented using AWS lambda or fargate if K8S is not the enterprise strategy.
 ## 2. Application Components
 ### 2.1 Implementation Overview